Kimberly Teehee Will Be the Cherokee Nation’s First Delegate to Congress

 In December 1835, a minority party of the Cherokee Nation met government officials to sign the Treaty of New Echota, which laid out the terms for the removal of the Cherokee from the nation's ancestral lands in the southeastern United States.
 Many Cherokee people opposed the treaty, and few willingly departed.
 So, backed by the formal agreement, U.S. soldiers forced the Cherokee out of their homes and along a 1,200-mile march to Indian territory west of the Mississippi River.
-It has been estimated that more than 5,000 Cherokee died during the journey, which is known as the Trail of Tears.
+An estimated 5,000 Cherokee died during the journey, which is known as the Trail of Tears.

 Among the compensation promised to the Cherokee as part of the devastating treaty was the right to send a delegate to the U.S. House of Representatives.
 For nearly 200 years, the position remained unfilled.
-But last Thursday, the Cherokee Nation’s council approved Kimberly Teehee as its first official representative to Congress.
+Then, on August 29, 2019, the Cherokee Nation council approved Kimberly Teehee as its first official representative to Congress.

-As Chandelis Duster of CNN reports, Teehee is the vice president of government relations for the Cherokee Nation and served as a senior policy adviser for Native American Affairs during the Obama administration.
+As Chandelis Duster reports for CNN, Teehee is the vice president of government relations for the Cherokee Nation.
+She previously served as a senior policy adviser for Native American Affairs during the Obama administration.
 According to NPR’s Graham Lee Brewer, Teehee’s “fingerprints are on a wide variety of policy and laws affecting Indigenous people, from the Violence Against Women Act to the creation of Congress' first Native American caucus.”

-Pending Congressional approval, she will be the first delegate of a sovereign Native American government.
-Her role is a non-voting one, and may be similar to the positions held by representatives of Washington, D.C., and five U.S. territories: Puerto Rico, American Samoa, Guam, the United States Virgin Islands and the Northern Mariana Islands.
-These delegates can’t vote on the House floor, but are able to introduce legislation, debate on the floor and vote within their committees.
+Pending Congressional approval (as of July 2020, the legislative body had yet to confirm Teehee’s nomination), she will be the first delegate of a sovereign Native American government.
+Her role will be a non-voting one perhaps similar to positions held by representatives of Washington, D.C., and five U.S. territories: Puerto Rico, American Samoa, Guam, the United States Virgin Islands and the Northern Mariana Islands.
+These delegates can’t vote on the House floor but are able to introduce legislation, debate on the floor and vote within their committees.

 “This journey is just beginning and we have a long way to go to see this through to fruition,” Teehee tells CNN in a statement.
 “However, a Cherokee Nation delegate to Congress is a negotiated right that our ancestors advocated for, and today, our tribal nation is stronger than ever and ready to defend all our constitutional and treaty rights.”